Preparing for camp

-If signs and symptoms of COVID-19 are found in any camper, the camper will be comfortably isolated in our health care center.
-If the parents have agreed to testing on our Health Update & Monitoring Form, the camper will have a COVID-19 rapid test administered by Cross Trails Ministry Staff.
+If our Health Care Coordinator determines that a camper may have COVID-19, the camper will be comfortably isolated in our health care center and a COVID-19 rapid test will be administered by Cross Trails Ministry staff.
 This rapid test takes approximately 15 minutes to complete.

-If a camper tests positive for COVID-19, or the parents decided not to have their camper tested, the camper will be sent home.
+If a camper tests positive for COVID-19, the camper will be sent home.
 Campers who test negative will be kept isolated until symptoms are relieved.
 In both cases, parents of campers will be notified immediately of the test and the test results.

 Parents of other campers at camp will be notified in the following ways:

-- If the camper has been in close, sustained contact such as the cabin, herd, crew or village group, parents will receive a phone call, email, and Bunk1 notification and text alert (if subscribed)
+- If the camper has been in close, sustained contact, parents will receive a phone call and an email.

-- If the camper has been in the same camp setting as a camper who has tested positive, parents will receive an email, and Bunk1 notification and text alert (if subscribed)
+- If the camper has been in the same camp setting as a camper who has tested positive, parents will receive an email.

 Parents of other campers may choose to either pick up their camper or to let the camper remain at camp.
 If we discover that your child has been exposed after your child returns home, we will inform you as soon as we are able following a determination.